 ALF is characterized by elevated inflammation.
 ALF shares many features with severe sepsis, including a systemic inflammatory response and progression to multi-organ failure.

-Two main mouse models are now used to study ALF, including the LPS and D-galactosamine (LPS/GalN), and Concanavalin A (Con A) models.
-Intraperitoneal injection of LPS may activate immune cells located in the circulation and the sinusoids, and these activated cells produce large amounts of inflammatory cytokines and chemokines, resulting in massive hemorrhagic liver injury or even hepatocyte death[46].
-GalN is a hepatotoxic agent, which inhibits protein synthesis, and is usually used together with LPS to create ALF mouse models[48].
-A recent study showed that compared to wild-type mice, HSCs-depleted mice presented with decreased cytokine and chemokine expression after LPS/GalN administration, and attenuated liver injury[49].
-Con A is a lectin, carbohydrate-binding protein, extracted from the jack-bean and Canavalia ensiformis.
-An intravenous injection of Con A constitutively activates intrahepatic and systemic immune cells, resulting in excessive inflammatory cytokines and chemokines production[50].
+Two main mouse models are now used to study ALF, including the LPS/D-galactosamine and Concanavalin A (Con A) models.
+Intraperitoneal injection of LPS may activate immune cells located in the circulation and the sinusoids, and these activated cells produce large amounts of inflammatory cytokines and chemokines resulting in massive hemorrhagic liver injury or even hepatocyte death[46].
+D-galactosamine is a hepatotoxic agent, which inhibits protein synthesis and is usually used together with LPS to create ALF mouse models[48].
+A recent study showed that compared to wild-type mice, HSC-depleted mice presented with decreased cytokine and chemokine expression and attenuated liver injury after LPS/D-galactosamine administration[49].
+Con A is a lectin, carbohydrate-binding protein, extracted from the jack-bean (Canavalia ensiformis).
+An intravenous injection of Con A constitutively activates intrahepatic and systemic immune cells resulting in excessive inflammatory cytokines and chemokines production[50].
 In a Con A-induced liver injury mouse model, inflammatory cytokines, including TNF-α and interferon-β, caused massive hepatocyte necrosis with dense infiltration of leukocytes.
-A recent study on a Con A-induced liver injury model showed that HSCs receive inflammatory signals generated in the sinusoids and relay them to the liver parenchyma[8].
+A recent study on a Con A-induced liver injury model showed that HSCs received inflammatory signals generated in the sinusoids and relayed them to the liver parenchyma[8].
 Thus, we hypothesize that HSCs have important roles in hepatic inflammation during the pathogenesis of ALF.

-Our recent work showed that during the pathogenesis of ALF, reactive oxygen species (ROS) activate the NLRP3 inflammasome and promote inflammation in HSCs.
-We also revealed that LPS treatment induced ROS generation in HSCs via mitophagy inhibition[51].
-Studies have suggested that in hepatocytes, ROS play important roles in the pathophysiology of diseases, including ALF.
+Our recent work showed that during the pathogenesis of ALF, reactive oxygen species activate the NLRP3 inflammasome and promote inflammation in HSCs.
+We also revealed that LPS treatment induced reactive oxygen species generation in HSCs via mitophagy inhibition[51].
+Studies have suggested that in hepatocytes, reactive oxygen species play important roles in the pathophysiology of diseases, including ALF.
 Injured/dead hepatocytes greatly increase oxidative stress during liver failure, which in turn contributes to inflammation, further hepatocyte loss and impedes regeneration[52].
-Taken together, these data suggest that HSCs inflammation is involved in the pathogenesis of ALF by producing inflammatory cytokines upon stimulation and relaying inflammation signaling from the sinusoids to parenchyma (Figure 2).
+Taken together, these data suggest that HSC inflammation is involved in the pathogenesis of ALF by producing inflammatory cytokines upon stimulation and relaying inflammation signaling from the sinusoids to parenchyma (Figure 2).

 CONCLUSION

 ALF is a life-threatening disease, which has a high mortality rate.
-Hepatocyte death and over-activation of hepatic inflammation are two main characteristics of ALF.
-HSCs play both protective and promotive roles during the pathogenesis of ALF: firstly, HSCs activation participates in the maintenance of cell attachment and the architecture of liver tissue via ECM production; secondly, HSCs activation assists liver regeneration by producing growth factors; thirdly, HSCs inflammation plays a role in relaying inflammation signaling from the sinusoids to parenchyma via the secretion of inflammatory cytokines.
+Hepatocyte death and overactivation of hepatic inflammation are two main characteristics of ALF.
+HSCs play both protective and promotive roles during the pathogenesis of ALF: first, HSC activation participates in the maintenance of cell attachment and the architecture of liver tissue via ECM production; second, HSC activation assists liver regeneration by producing growth factors; and third, HSC inflammation plays a role in relaying inflammation signaling from the sinusoids to parenchyma via the secretion of inflammatory cytokines.
 A better understanding of the roles of HSCs in the pathogenesis of ALF will lead to improvements and novel strategies for the treatment of patients with ALF.

 REFERENCES